-Robogals is a student-run organisation that aims to increase female participation in engineering and and technology through fun and educational initiatives aimed at girls in primary and secondary school.
-This global organisation, founded in Melbourne in 2008, now has chapters spanning across four continents and 23 universities.
+Robogals is a student-run organisation that aims to increase female participation in Science, Technology, Engineering and Maths, through fun and educational initiatives aimed at girls in primary and secondary schools.
+This global organisation, founded in Melbourne in 2008, now has chapters spanning across four continents and 33 universities.
 Robogals Newcastle covers the Greater Newcastle, Hunter and Mid-North Coast regions.

-Robogals Newcastle holds regular school workshops during university semesters at local schools.
-These workshops involve using basic robotics programming in order to attempt challenges and solve problems found in real engineering scenarios.
+Robogals Newcastle organises to run robotics, science and engineering based workshops for girls ranging from year 5 to 8 at local schools.
+These workshops involve using basic programmable robots to attempt challenges and solve problems found in real science and engineering scenarios.
 Robogals Newcastle also aims to organise a Robogals Rural and Regional (RRR) trip every year.
-In their most recent RRR trip, the team took their fun programme to 298 girls at schools in Bulahdelah, Forster, Taree and Kempsey.
+In their most recent RRR trip, the team took their fun programme to over 500 girls at schools in Tamworth, Armidale and Coffs Harbour.

 Getting Involved with Robogals Newcastle

 Robogals is a completely not-for-profit organisation.
-School Workshops rely on volunteer uni students, with regular training workshops run for new volunteers to show them how to run a school workshop and how to use the robotics kit.
-Students mostly come from the faculties of Science and IT, Engineering and Built Environment and the School of Education, with volunteers coming from a wide range of disciplines.
-A Working With Children Check (WWCC) is completed in order to be allowed to volunteer in schools.
+School Workshops rely on university student volunteers, with regular training workshops run for new team members to show them how to use relevant equipment and operate a school workshop.
+Team member roles within Robogals Newcastle are not limited to women or engineering students; they come from a wide range of disciplines, including the faculties of Science and IT, Engineering and Built Environment and the School of Education, .
+They are required to complete a Working With Children Check (WWCC) in order to be allowed to volunteer in schools.

 To book a school robotics workshop with Robogals Newcastle, please email firstname.lastname@example.org.

-Robogals Newcastle relies on generous donations from the community and corporate sponsorship to fund their workshop resources, reward their volunteers and maintain general operations.
-If you are interested in sponsoring, please contact email@example.com.Community, Engagement/Volunteering, Faculty/Engineering & Built Environment, Location/Hunter Region
+Robogals Newcastle relies on generous donations from the community and corporate sponsorships to fund their workshop resources, reward the team members and maintain general operations.
+If you are interested in sponsoring or partnering, please contact email@example.com.